bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 ## Implementation of the LS-8 Emulator

-Objective: to gain a deeper understanding of how a CPU functions at a low level.
+_Objective_: to gain a deeper understanding of how a CPU functions at a low level.

 We're going to write an emulator for the world-famous LambdaSchool-8 computer,